wookiehangover/sambreed-dev/src/content/writing/2023/an-even-worse-search.md

 });
 ```

 This pattern is pretty dumb but it works.
-You wouldn’t want to do this with a large dataset, but it works just fine for a few hundred links.
+You wouldn’t want to do this with a large dataset, but it fits just fine for a few hundred links.

+JavaScript is at its best when it is enhancing HTML to provide a more dynamic user experience.

 ### Form Submission

 With inline search working, I figured that I might as well make the form capable of submitting like an honest, old-fashioned web-site would have.

 Again, Astro makes this simple.
-I’m deployed to Cloudflare Pages and therefore have SSR.
-I modified the page to check for an incoming query parameter in the url and then perform a search, hiding any links that don’t match.
+The site is deployed to Cloudflare Pages and has SSR on every page.

+When the links page is requested, it checks for an query string in the url and then filters the links list by hiding any links that don’t match the incoming query.

 The JavaScript search picks up seamlessly, restoring the full list when you clear the input without having to submit the form to refresh the page.
 Best of both worlds!

-### Random Button
+### Random Links

 An API endpoint with an HTTP redirect did the trick here, and can be linked to from anywhere.
 Give it a try: